Automattic/wp-calypso/packages/composite-checkout/README.md

 - `areStepsActive?: boolean`.
 Whether or not the set of steps is active and able to be edited.
 Defaults to `true`.

+### CheckoutSubmitButton

+The submit button for the form.
+This actually renders the submit button for the currently active payment method, but it provides the `onClick` handler to attach it to the payment processor function, a `disabled` prop when the form should be disabled, and a React Error boundary.
+Normally this is already rendered by [CheckoutStepArea](#CheckoutStepArea), but if you want to use it directly, you can.

+The props you can provide to this component are as follows.

+- `className?: string`.
+An optional className.
+- `disabled?: boolean`.
+The button will automatically be disabled if the [form status](#useFormStatus) is not `ready`, but you can disable it for other cases as well.
+- `onLoadError?: ( error: string ) => void`.
+A callback that will be called if the error boundary is triggered.

 ### CheckoutSummaryArea

 Renders its `children` prop and acts as a wrapper to flow outside of the [`CheckoutSteps`](#CheckoutSteps) wrapper (floated on desktop, collapsed on mobile).
 It has the following props.